 A favorite of many pet owners is the chamomile tea.
 Get some of it – one for your dog and one for yourself.
 Although I drink mine from a cup and saucer and my dog gets the tea bag resting on his sore eye, suitably cooled of course.

 When you’re looking for astringency, anti-inflammatory, and antiseptic qualities, Meadowsweet (or Filipendula Ulmaria) is a great addition to your toolkit.
 But be very cautious not to let your cat anywhere near this as if ingested it can cause kidney failure and even death from salicylate intoxication which occurs from their inability to metabolize the herb correctly.

 Here again, Eyebright has the qualities of astringent, anti-inflammatory and antiseptic qualities in an easily obtained herb.
 This is generally a fast acting, but short-lived remedy.
 Also known as Euphrasia Officinalis.

 When it comes to removing unwanted substances, Burdock herb is a champ, according to holistic veterinarians, and an infection is definitely an unwanted substance.
 Also known as Arctium lappa, you can ask your vet where to buy it.

-Not just good for cooking, Rosemary herb is well known for pain relief and is often recommended by alternative health practitioners instead of regular pain relief meds.
+Not just good for cooking, Rosemary herb is well-known for pain relief and is often recommended by alternative health practitioners instead of regular pain relief meds.
 It's also called Rosmarinus Officinalis.

 Veterinary Diagnosis and Treatment